phpList/updater/README.md

-# Automatic updater for phpList installations
+# Automatic updater for phpList

 Provides an easy, automated, web-based update mechanism for phpList installations.